Associate in Applied Science

 The Fire Science Technology faculty teaching these courses have extensive experience as career professionals in the fire service.
 The college has well-equipped laboratories, classrooms and distant-education facilities.
 Students enrolled in these courses have opportunities to utilize the equipment at the Passaic County Public Academy.

-The average starting salary for graduates with an Associate degree in Fire Science Technology is $35,000 – $50,000 (Source: PayScale)
+The average starting salary for graduates with an associate degree in Fire Science Technology is $35,000-$50,000, according to PayScale.

 Students are equipped for positions in the following: